nwn/rfcs/text/0000-array-fill-syntax.md

 [unresolved-questions]: #unresolved-questions

 - Is this the best syntax for such a feature?
-- Could this be implemented as a macro?
+- Could this be implemented as a macro without loss of usability?
 - Are array expansions "transparent" to eventual length inference?

 # Future possibilities